I’m 23, I Make $28K & I’m Thinking About Quitting My Job

 Was there an expectation for you to attend higher education?
 Did you participate in any form of higher education?
 If yes, how did you pay for it?

 Yes, there was a strong expectation for me to pursue higher education.
-My parents are first-generation immigrants from China, and for them, education was the key to a better life.
-My dad grew up in rural China with illiterate parents and very few resources.
-He earned a college degree in China, then came to the US for his master’s and PhD.
+My parents are first-generation immigrants, and for them, education was the key to a better life.
+My dad grew up in a rural area with illiterate parents and very few resources.
+He earned a college degree, then came to the US for his master’s and PhD.
 Because of their experiences, my parents deeply valued education and made it a priority to save for my and my brother’s college education.
 We both attended state colleges and were fortunate to graduate debt free.
 My parents also covered our living expenses and gave me an allowance for groceries and other needs during college.
 Being able to graduate without debt is one of the greatest privileges my parents have given me.

 Growing up, what kind of conversations did you have about money?
 Did your parent(s)/guardian(s) educate you about finances?